ABV Calculator – Alcohol by Volume Calculator

 Alcohol By Volume (ABV%)

 ABV is the universal standard for alcohol content — the percentage of your drink’s total volume that is pure ethanol.
 Most commercial lagers range 4–6% ABV; session beers run 3–4%; imperial and barrel-aged styles can exceed 12%.
+Per NHS Inform, alcohol content is measured and reported as ABV worldwide.

-Attenuation
+Apparent Attenuation

-Attenuation is the percentage of fermentable sugars your yeast consumed.
+Apparent attenuation is the percentage of fermentable sugars your yeast consumed.
 Higher attenuation means a drier, more alcoholic beer.

 - 65–70%: Low attenuation — sweeter, fuller-bodied beers